Paramedics in Canada: Professional environment

 In some localities in Canada, paramedics may work under the direction of physicians, physician assistants and nurse practitioners in various emergency or related hospital departments.
 Collaborative emergency centres (CECs), collaborative care clinics, and community health centres in rural regions of Nova Scotia currently utilize this model.
-In these centres, paramedic and nurses work together as a patient centred team to assess and treat patients without a physician or physician assistant on-site.
+In these centres, paramedics and nurses work together as a patient-centred team to assess and treat patients without a physician or physician assistant on-site.
 The paramedic and nurse consult with a provider over the phone for particular patients, and the three disciplines work together to develop a care plan for the patient.
 This care plan might involve treating the patient that night and then have the patient come back the next day to follow-up with a provider.
 If the patient needs urgent care that cannot be provided at the CEC, the patient can be transferred by ambulance to the closest regional facility.
 A paramedic working in a CEC may be a Primary Care Paramedic or Advanced Care Paramedic.

 Paramedics often work long hours; with a variety of 8-, 10-, 12- and 14-hour shifts.
 In some areas, however, 24- and even 96-hour shifts are not unusual.
 Salary and benefits are generally commensurate with the level of education and certification, though often less than the salary expectations of police officers and firefighters.
 This incongruity is often argued as being unfair, especially in light of the relative level of responsibility a paramedic may have for acting decisively and without having direct supervision.
 However, many paramedics consider their career to offer intangible benefits and reported job satisfaction is generally high.
 Due to the challenging working conditions, paramedics, similarly to other first responders, are at a greatly increased risk to develop Post-Traumatic Stress Disorder as compared to the general population.